vortexmakes/RKH/doc/readme.txt

 \n
 where:
 \n
-	- \e \b name =	"S12".
+	- \b name =	"S12".
 State name.
 Represents the basic state structure.
-	- \e \b id =	"0".
+	- \b id =	"0".
 The value of state ID.
-	- \e \b en =	"set_x_3".
+	- \b en =	"set_x_3".
 Pointer to state entry action.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b ex =	"NULL".
+	- \b ex =	"NULL".
 Pointer to state exit action.
 This argument is optional, thus it could be declared as NULL.
-	- \e \b parent =	"S1".
+	- \b parent =	"S1".
 Pointer to parent state.
-	- \e \b prepro =	"NULL".
+	- \b prepro =	"NULL".
 Pointer to input preprocessor function.
 This argument is optional, thus it could be declared as NULL.
 					Aditionally, by means of single inheritance in C it could be used as state's abstract data.
 Aditionally, implementing the single inheritance in C is very simply by literally embedding the base type, RKHPPRO_T in this case, as the first member of the derived structure.
 					\b Example:

 \code
 static